 Know when to give others space and when to give them pace

 If someone intrudes into our personal physical space by coming too close to us, we feel uncomfortable.
-We similarly feel uncomfortable when someone intrudes into our personal psychological space by mandating what we should or shouldn’t do, how we should or shouldn’t feel and so forth.
-In both cases, we may say, “Give me some space.”
+We similarly feel uncomfortable when someone intrudes into our personal psychological space by mandating what we should do or shouldn’t do, how we should or shouldn’t feel and so forth.
+In such cases, we may say, “Give me some space.”

 The Bhagavad-gita (03.26) harmonizes the two imperatives: it urges us to not disturb people’s minds, indicating the need to give them space; but it also urges us to engage them appropriately for their gradual elevation, indicating the need to give them pace.
 Thus, by carefully observing the effect of our action or inaction on others, we can discern when to give others space and when to give them pace.